7 Cereal Products to Avoid for a Gluten-Free Diet: Savvy Tips for Sticking to Your Goals

 Understanding the Health Dangers of Gluten-Containing Cereals

 For those with Celiac Disease or gluten sensitivities, eating gluten-containing cereals can have serious health consequences.
 Eating even trace amounts of gluten can cause abdominal discomfort, bloating, and other gastrointestinal symptoms.
-Over time, consuming gluten can also damage the villi in the , leading to and .
+Over time, consuming gluten can also damage the villi in the small intestine, leading to malabsorption and malnutrition.

 It is also important to be aware of hidden sources of gluten in many foods, including cereals.
 Processed foods, such as cereal bars and granola, often contain gluten, as do cereal products marketed as healthy or natural.
 By taking the time to read labels and do your research, you can make sure you’re avoiding any hidden sources of gluten.